-If you lived in Zambia instead of United States, you would:
+If you moved to Zambia from the United States, you would:

 MAKE 96.6% LESS MONEY EVERY YEAR

 UNITED STATES ($52,800.00 per capita)

 In United States, the GDP per capita is $52,800.00 per capita,

 while in Zambia, that number is $1,800.00 per capita.

 Category: United States vs. Zambia GDP

 In United States, you (on average) will live to approximately 79.56.